-The Group's banking headroom position and associated covenants have been stress tested for various scenarios relating to each of these risks.
+The Group's banking headroom position and associated covenants have been stress tested for plausible volume reduction scenarios.
 These assessments have been reviewed and discussed by the Board of Directors, with consideration given to sensible mitigating actions which are readily available to the Group.
 The directors have considered the commercial terms in place with customers and suppliers, along with the ability, if required, for the business to scale down costs in the event of reduced demand.
-Whilst these are unprecedented times, being able to efficiently manage costs in line with fluctuating volumes is a fundamental part of the offering that the Group already provides to many of its customers.
-Other mitigating options available include taking advantage of the various Covid-19 support packages offered by the UK government as well as the delaying of discretionary expenditure, which have each been considered and modelled.
-In addition, some customer sectors are expected to experience increased demand levels during the period of this pandemic outbreak.
+Whilst these are uncertain times, being able to efficiently manage costs in line with fluctuating volumes is a fundamental part of the offering that the Group already provides to many of its customers